 Snoring and sleep apnea

-Snoring and obstructive sleep apnea (also spelt apnoea) are linked at an alarming rate – three in ten men and nearly two in ten women who are habitual snorers suffer from some degree of obstructive sleep apnea.1 Sleep apnea prevents you from getting the healthy sleep you need to lead a refreshed, energetic life.
+Snoring and obstructive sleep apnea (also spelt apnoea) are linked at an alarming rate – three in ten men and nearly two in ten women who are habitual snorers suffer from some degree of obstructive sleep apnea.1 Sleep apnea prevents you from getting the healthy sleep you need to lead an energetic life.

 Find out if your snoring is a sign of sleep apnea

-If you snore — or if you suspect you snore — consider it a sign that something might not be right.
+If you snore — or if you suspect you snore — consider it a sign that something may not be right.
 Take our short online sleep assessment or arrange to have a home sleep test to see if your snoring may be a sign of sleep apnea.

 It’s time to get help with snoring

 Don’t wait for a nudge from your partner.
 Many people only snore when they lie on their back.
 Try sleeping on your side instead.

 A sleep repositioning device can help to keep you sleeping on your side.
 Look for one that records your snoring so you can tell whether your sleeping position affects how you snore.